Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "It is not flattery, it is a genuine observation.
 Which, admittedly," he said with a sly nod, "Happens to be worth mentioning just now."

-"…I’m still not happy with you."
+"...I’m still not happy with you."

 "And you shouldn’t be.
 I have wounded your trust and I must earn it back.
 But I still need that reason, Meereo, if I am to convince the source.
-It is…skittish."
+It is... skittish."

 Meereo pondered very carefully.
 At length, he too sighed a Human sigh.
 "Very well.
 We’ve noticed some very large objects moving across the Infosphere into and out of nodes which should never be processing those volumes of data."

 "So you’ve seen it move," said Genshi with a suddenly alert posture.
 "How many have you seen?"

-"…how many *what?"*
+"...how many *what?"*

 "Not disclosable at this time.
 How many?"

-"…a few."
+"...a few."

 "How big are they?"

 Meereo wasn’t happy with the one-way nature of the exchange.
 "Hard to tell.
-Maybe if I had some idea of what you think we’re talking about…"
+Maybe if I had some idea of what you think we’re talking about..."

 "Fine, I understand.
 How many of your Clan have implants?"

 "Very few.
-We know computing technology very well and that makes most of us…leery of such devices in our brains."
+We know computing technology very well and that makes most of us... leery of such devices in our brains."

 "In retrospect, that may prove very wise."

 "I fear you are right.
-So…what now?"
+So... what now?"

 Genshi stroked his chin thoughtfully.
 "I go to the source and plead your case.
-Frankly, I’m not sure how to proceed without you, so…wish me luck, I guess."
+Frankly, I’m not sure how to proceed without you, so... wish me luck, I guess."

 "l don’t like you enough right now for that.
 Instead I think I’ll hope for whatever benefits me the most."

-"…fair enough."
+"...fair enough."
 Genshi was hurt by that but hid it very well. *Good.*

 "Yes.
 Well, if you will excuse me, I have a date tonight and many things to consider.
 Unless you intend violence again?"